Where are the West End theatres?

 If you’re looking for a West End street that’s packed with theatres, there’s no better place to head than Shaftesbury Avenue.
 With six venues to catch a West End production, a trip to a theatre on Shaftesbury Avenue will mean you can see some of the longest-running productions in Theatreland or a newer show.

-Shaftesbury Avenue is home to the Apollo Theatre (Everybody’s Talking About Jamie), Gielgud Theatre (Sweat), Lyric Theatre (Thriller), Palace Theatre (Harry Potter and the Cursed Child), Queens Theatre (Les Miserables) and the Shaftesbury Theatre (The Illusionists).
+Shaftesbury Avenue is home to the Apollo Theatre (Everybody’s Talking About Jamie), Gielgud Theatre (Les Miserables: All-Star Staged Concert), Lyric Theatre (Thriller), Palace Theatre (Harry Potter and the Cursed Child), Queens Theatre (Les Miserables) and the Shaftesbury Theatre (The Illusionists).

 As one of the busiest West End streets, you’ll want to know all about London theatre as you walk down this theatrical avenue.